Embird Embroidery Software

 Filled Star

-Use Filled Star tool to paint filled star in work area.
+Use the Filled Star tool to paint a filled star in the work area.
 This tool paints a line around the star using the current line width.
-With Shift down, you can paint symmetrical star.
-Before you use this tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2.
+With Shift held down, you can paint a symmetrical star.
+Before you use this tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2.
 Depress the Alt key while painting to clear the crosses under the cursor.

 Back Stitch

-Use Back Stitch tool to paint straight back stitch lines.
-Press the mouse button and drag the Back Stitch tool across work area.
-Release the mouse button when you've finished drawing the line.
+Use the Back Stitch tool to paint straight back stitch lines.
+Press the mouse button and drag the Back Stitch tool across the work area.
+Release the mouse button when you have finished drawing the line.
 If you want the lines you paint to be limited to 45-degree increments, hold down Shift as you draw the line.
-With Shift down, you can paint only a horizontal or vertical line or a line on a 45-degree angle.
+With Shift held down, you can paint only a horizontal or vertical line or a line at a 45-degree angle.
 Before you use the Back Stitch tool, you might want to choose the strands of thread to use for outline (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1, use right mouse button to paint with cross color 2.
+Use the left mouse button to paint with cross color 1, and use the right mouse button to paint with cross color 2.

 Back Stitch Draw

-Use Back Stitch Draw tool to draw back stitch lines by freehand.
-Press the mouse button and drag the Back Stitch Draw tool across work area.
+Use the Back Stitch Draw tool to draw back stitch lines freehand.
+Press the mouse button and drag the Back Stitch Draw tool across the work area.
 Release the mouse button when you finish sketching.
 Before you use the Back Stitch Draw tool, you might want to choose the strands of thread to use for outline (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1, use right mouse button to paint with cross color 2.
+Use the left mouse button to paint with cross color 1, and use the right mouse button to paint with cross color 2.

 Back Stitch 1/2

-Use Back Stitch 1/2 tool to paint straight back stitch lines.
-Use this tool if you want to position back stitches to a half stitch position.
-Otherwise this tool works the same way as Back Stitch.
+Use the Back Stitch 1/2 tool to paint straight back stitch lines.
+Use this tool if you want to position back stitches to a half-stitch position.
+Otherwise, this tool works the same way as the Back Stitch tool.

 Back Stitch Draw 1/2

-Use Back Stitch Draw 1/2 tool to draw back stitch lines by freehand.
-Use this tool if you want to position back stitches to a half stitch position.
-Otherwise this tool works the same way as Back Stitch Draw.
+Use the Back Stitch Draw 1/2 tool to draw back stitch lines freehand.
+Use this tool if you want to position back stitches to a half-stitch position.
+Otherwise, this tool works the same way as the Back Stitch Draw tool.

 Erase Back Stitch

-Use Erase Back Stitch tool to delete the back stitch line.
-Move mouse pointer over the back stitch line.
-Then click either left or right mouse button anywhere over the length of back stitch line to delete it.
-Depress Shift key while clicking to delete all back stitch lines having the same color as the chosen one.
-Depress Alt key while clicking to delete all back stitch lines connected with the chosen one.
-Depress Shift and Alt keys simultaneously while clicking to delete all back stitch lines.
+Use the Erase Back Stitch tool to delete a back stitch line.
+Move the mouse pointer over the back stitch line.
+Then click either the left or right mouse button anywhere over the length of the back stitch line to delete it.
+Depress the Shift key while clicking to delete all back stitch lines having the same color as the chosen one.
+Depress the Alt key while clicking to delete all back stitch lines connected to the chosen one.
+Depress the Shift and Alt keys simultaneously while clicking to delete all back stitch lines.

 Back Stitch Color

-Use Back Stitch Color tool to change the color of back stitch line.
-Move mouse pointer over the back stitch line.
-Then click either left or right mouse button anywhere over the length of back stitch line to change its color to either cross color 1 or cross color 2.
-Depress Shift key while clicking to change color of all back stitch lines having the same color as the chosen one.
-Depress Alt key while clicking to change colors of all back stitch lines connected with the chosen one.
-Depress Shift and Alt keys simultaneously while clicking to change color of all back stitch lines.
+Use the Back Stitch Color tool to change the color of a back stitch line.
+Move the mouse pointer over the back stitch line.
+Then click either the left or right mouse button anywhere over the length of the back stitch line to change its color to either cross color 1 or cross color 2.
+Depress the Shift key while clicking to change the color of all back stitch lines having the same color as the chosen one.
+Depress the Alt key while clicking to change the colors of all back stitch lines connected to the chosen one.
+Depress the Shift and Alt keys simultaneously while clicking to change the color of all back stitch lines.

 Get Back Stitch Layers

-Use Get Back Stitch Layers tool to get the number of strands of thread to use for back stitch line.
-Move mouse pointer over the back stitch line.
-Then click either left or right mouse button anywhere over the length of back stitch line to get the number of strands of thread (see also Color Palette Bar).
+Use the Get Back Stitch Layers tool to get the number of strands of thread used for a back stitch line.
+Move the mouse pointer over the back stitch line.
+Then click either the left or right mouse button anywhere over the length of the back stitch line to get the number of strands of thread (see also Color Palette Bar).

 Set Back Stitch Layers

-Use Set Back Stitch Layers tool to set the number of strands of thread to use for back stitch line.
-Move mouse pointer over the back stitch line.
-Then click either left or right mouse button anywhere over the length of back stitch line to change its number of strands of thread setting.
-Depress Shift key while clicking to change the setting of all back stitch lines having the same color as the chosen one.
-Depress Alt key while clicking to change the setting of all back stitch lines connected with the chosen one.
-Depress Shift and Alt keys simultaneously while clicking to change the setting of all back stitch lines.
+Use the Set Back Stitch Layers tool to set the number of strands of thread used for a back stitch line.
+Move the mouse pointer over the back stitch line.
+Then click either the left or right mouse button anywhere over the length of the back stitch line to change its number of strands of thread setting.
+Depress the Shift key while clicking to change the setting of all back stitch lines having the same color as the chosen one.
+Depress the Alt key while clicking to change the setting of all back stitch lines connected to the chosen one.
+Depress the Shift and Alt keys simultaneously while clicking to change the setting of all back stitch lines.

 Get Back Stitch Division Option

-Get status of thread division option to use for back stitch line.
+Get the status of the thread division option used for a back stitch line.

 Set Back Stitch Division Option

-Set status of thread division option to use for back stitch line.
+Set the status of the thread division option used for a back stitch line.

 Insert French Knot

-Use Insert French Knot tool to insert French knots in work area.
-Use left mouse button to insert French knots of cross color 1, use right mouse button to insert French knots of cross color 2.
-Before you use this tool, you might want to choose the Diameter and Thickness of French knot (see also Color Palette Bar).
-Depress the Alt key while clicking left or right mouse button to remove the French Knot.
+Use the Insert French Knot tool to insert French knots in the work area.
+Use the left mouse button to insert French knots of cross color 1, and use the right mouse button to insert French knots of cross color 2.
+Before you use this tool, you might want to choose the Diameter and Thickness of the French knot (see also Color Palette Bar).
+Depress the Alt key while clicking the left or right mouse button to remove the French knot.

 Erase French Knot

-Use Erase French Knot tool to remove French knots from work area.
-Move mouse pointer to the center of French knot and click left or right mouse button to remove it.
+Use the Erase French Knot tool to remove French knots from the work area.
+Move the mouse pointer to the center of the French knot and click the left or right mouse button to remove it.

 Get French Knot Diameter

-Use Get French Knot Diameter tool to read the diameter setting of French knot located on the work area.
-Move mouse pointer to the center of French knot.
-Then click either left or right mouse button to read its diameter setting (see also Color Palette Bar).
+Use the Get French Knot Diameter tool to read the diameter setting of a French knot located in the work area.
+Move the mouse pointer to the center of the French knot.
+Then click either the left or right mouse button to read its diameter setting (see also Color Palette Bar).

 Set French Knot Diameter

-Use Set French Knot Diameter tool to set the diameter setting of French knot located on the work area.
-Move mouse pointer to the center of French knot.
-Then click either left or right mouse button to change its diameter setting.
-Depress Shift key while clicking to change the setting of all French knots having the same color as the chosen one.
-Depress Shift and Alt keys simultaneously while clicking to change the setting of all French knots.
+Use the Set French Knot Diameter tool to set the diameter setting of a French knot located in the work area.
+Move the mouse pointer to the center of the French knot.
+Then click either the left or right mouse button to change its diameter setting.
+Depress the Shift key while clicking to change the setting of all French knots having the same color as the chosen one.
+Depress the Shift and Alt keys simultaneously while clicking to change the setting of all French knots.

 Get French Knot Thickness

-Use Get French Knot Thickness tool to read the thickness setting of French knot located on the work area.
-Move mouse pointer to the center of French knot.
-Then click either left or right mouse button to read its thickness setting (see also Color Palette Bar).
+Use the Get French Knot Thickness tool to read the thickness setting of a French knot located in the work area.
+Move the mouse pointer to the center of the French knot.
+Then click either the left or right mouse button to read its thickness setting (see also Color Palette Bar).

 Set French Knot Thickness

-Use Set French Knot Thickness tool to set the thickness setting of French knot located on the work area.
-Move mouse pointer to the center of French knot.
-Then click either left or right mouse button to change its thickness setting.
-Depress Shift key while clicking to change the setting of all French knots having the same color as the chosen one.
-Depress Shift and Alt keys simultaneously while clicking to change the setting of all French knots.
+Use the Set French Knot Thickness tool to set the thickness setting of a French knot located in the work area.
+Move the mouse pointer to the center of the French knot.
+Then click either the left or right mouse button to change its thickness setting.
+Depress the Shift key while clicking to change the setting of all French knots having the same color as the chosen one.
+Depress the Shift and Alt keys simultaneously while clicking to change the setting of all French knots.

 Cross color 1

 Choose cross color 1.
-Left mouse button will draw with this color (see Tools above).
+The left mouse button will draw with this color (see Tools above).
 Double-click on the box to change the color.
-Right click on the box to display a popup menu - this allows to choose the color from the thread catalogs.
-You can also drag the color from Color Palette Bar and drop it on the box to set the color.
+Right-click on the box to display a popup menu - this allows you to choose the color from the thread catalogs.
+You can also drag the color from the Color Palette Bar and drop it on the box to set the color.

 Cross color 2

 Choose cross color 2.
-Right mouse button will draw with this color (see Tools above).
+The right mouse button will draw with this color (see Tools above).
 Double-click on the box to change the color.
-Right click on the box to display a popup menu - this allows to choose the color from the thread catalogs.
-You can also drag the color from Color Palette Bar and drop it on the box to set the color.
+Right-click on the box to display a popup menu - this allows you to choose the color from the thread catalogs.
+You can also drag the color from the Color Palette Bar and drop it on the box to set the color.

 Outline color

 Choose outline color.
-This color will be used for outlines in case the outlines are ON on Color Palette Bar.
-In such a case the outlines will be created automatically when compiling cross stitch design.
+This color will be used for outlines in case the outlines are ON on the Color Palette Bar.
+In such a case, the outlines will be created automatically when compiling the cross stitch design.
 Double-click on the box to change the color.
-Right click on the box to display a popup menu - this allows to choose the color from the thread catalogs.
-You can also drag the color from Color Palette Bar and drop it on the box to set the color.
+Right-click on the box to display a popup menu - this allows you to choose the color from the thread catalogs.
+You can also drag the color from the Color Palette Bar and drop it on the box to set the color.

 Background color (Transparent)

 Choose background color (transparent).
 This is the color of the Work Area.
 Double-click on the box to change the color.
-Right click on the box to display a popup menu - this allows to choose the color from the thread catalogs.
-You can also drag the color from Color Palette Bar and drop it on the box to set the color.
+Right-click on the box to display a popup menu - this allows you to choose the color from the thread catalogs.
+You can also drag the color from the Color Palette Bar and drop it on the box to set the color.

 Tolerance

-Specify the tolerance setting for Magic Wand tool (see Tools above).
-Bigger number means bigger tolerance.
-Right click on the box to display the dialog box with preset values.
+Specify the tolerance setting for the Magic Wand tool (see Tools above).
+A bigger number means bigger tolerance.
+Right-click on the box to display the dialog box with preset values.

 Back to Embird Tutorial Contents